 Won M. Park

-Won M. Park is a member of the firm’s Professional Liability Group.
-For almost two decades, he has focused on representing professionals – attorneys, real estate brokers, escrow officers, and insurance brokers.
-Mr. Park’s legal malpractice cases have arisen out of disputes over partnership, business, and real property matters, as well as marital dissolutions, health care, international law, and trusts and estates.
-He has handled State Bar disciplinary hearings, federal contempt hearings, fee disputes, and audits.
+Won’s professional liability practice focuses on representing attorneys, real estate brokers, escrow officers, and insurance brokers.
+His legal malpractice cases have arisen out of disputes over partnership, business, and real property matters, as well as marital dissolutions, health care, international law, and trusts and estates.
+He has successfully handled State Bar disciplinary hearings, federal contempt hearings, fee disputes, and audits.

 Bar & Professional Memberships

 The State Bar of California.

 The attorneys of Gipson Hoffman & Pancione have engaged in a wide range of critical legal matters in service to their clients.
 The following are representative of the work and accomplishments of attorney Won M. Park:

 - Successfully convinced California Court of Appeal to reverse trial court’s order compelling disclosure of client’s private personal information.

 - Successfully persuaded California Court of Appeal to affirm trial court’s order granting summary judgment on behalf of insurance company client in Baroco West, Inc. v.
 Scottsdale Ins.
 Co., 110 Cal.
 App.
 4th 96 (2003).